Your search results

 Prioritizing Home Features

-Be upfront with your buyer’s agent about the must-have features of your home.
+It’s essential to be upfront with your buyer’s agent about the must-have features of your home.
 These are things like size and location that matter most to you.
-Then, make a list of “would be nice” features if you can get them.
+Then, make a list of “would be nice” features if you can get them, and think about your life in that location.
+Local schools, how walkable the neighborhood is, if there’s a fence for your dog, and if you need extra space for visitors are all factors to discuss with your agent.

 Exploring Neighborhoods